Kebaya: Kebaya Setengah Tiang

-Kebaya setengah tiang is a traditional clothing of Negeri Sembilan.
+Kebaya setengah tiang is a traditional attire of Negeri Sembilan.
 It is known as "setengah tiang" (half-mast) because it is a little longer than a short kebaya, but not as long as a long kebaya.
 This style of kebaya has its origins from kebaya panjang.
 The kebaya panjang was shortened to make it easier and comfortable for women to move while carrying out daily activities at home or outside.
 In the past, it was often used by women when they were at home, working in the fields or attending wedding ceremonies.
 Normally, it is paired with batik sarong.
 In the early 1950s, this style of kebaya was very popular and often styled at public gatherings.
 It has a pola potongan sembilan, the hem of the blouse is straight and the front of the dress looks like a long kebaya.
 Differs from other kebayas, kebaya setengah tiang has bell-sleeves.

 The significant difference between formal and informal occasions is the choice of fabric materials used.
 For daily activities like working in the field, the kebaya is usually made of cotton cloth with flower motifs while for attending weddings, it is made of more expensive fabrics such as brocade, gauze, or woven songket of gold and silver thread.
 Women who style kebaya setengah tiang will often use kerongsang brooches, dokoh or necklaces as accessories as well as a headdress known as telepok.